-Pia Salvia is a harpist/singer raised in Belgium, currently living in NYC.
+Pia Salvia is a harpist/singer from Belgium, based in Los Angeles.

 She started playing the harp at the early age of 6 – she had been classically trained for 10 years and later on decided to dedicate her life to changing the function of the harp in music.
 Salvia is one of those artists who incorporate the classical harp in various styles of music outside of the classic tradition.
 She composes, arranges and performs original compositions that feature the harp in different settings and styles of music.